 - 2. Determine the AC input cable wire size.
 Refer to the National Electrical Code and local codes as necessary.
-The 24 inch cabinets require wire rated 75°C or greater. - 3.
-At the charger, switch the AC input breaker to off. - 4.
+The 24 inch and 30 inch cabinets require wire rated 75°C or greater. - 3.
+At the charger, switch the AC input breaker to Off. - 4.
 Locate the conduit entrance hole and install conduit as necessary. - 5.
 Route the AC cable from the user's AC electrical service panel and into the charger cabinet.
 Strip the cable ends and install cable lugs, as desired. - 6.
 Connect the cable to the AC input terminal block.
-See Figure 2-5 for connections.
+See Figure 2-6 or 2-7 for connections.
 The power supply electrical circuits are isolated from ground so the AC supply must be connected to terminals TB1-1 and TB1-2 on all models. - 7.
-At the user's AC electrical service panel, set the circuit breaker to off.
+At the user's AC electrical service panel, set the circuit breaker to Off.
 Connect the AC cable at the service panel.